mlundine/Image_Correction_App/README.md

 This should make an application folder that contains the app file.
 Move it into /Image_Correction_App.
 Double click on it to run.

-This will make make a build and dist folder in the Image_Correction_App folder.

-The executable, main.exe to run the GUI is in /Image_Correction_App/dist.
-Move it into the Image_Correction_App folder, then delete the now empty dist folder.
-Change its name to UnderwaterImageApp instead of just main.
-Double click it to run the GUI.

 **How-To-Use Continued**

 In the folder C:\Image_Correction_App, there is an executable called "UnderwaterImageApp.exe".
 Double click it to run the GUI.